areiljan/Gandalf-Royale-Game-Gameside/README.md

 If you have started sever first and after that client then you shoud have working game instance on your screen.
 Have fun :P

-### How to play
+### How to play and game controlls

 Please note: This game is still under development, so you might encounter some bugs.

-1. Start your adventure: Click the "Play" button on the main screen.
+1. Start your adventure - Click the "Play" button on the main screen.
-2. Host a game: Click the "Create Game" button in the top right corner.
+2. Host a game - Click the "Create Game" button in the top right corner.
 Choose a catchy name for your lobby, and others will see it appear in the lobby list.
-3. Ready, set, play!: You can start the game with at least 2 players.
+3. Ready, set, play! - You can start the game with at least 2 players.
+4. Change inventory slots - Inventory slots can be changed with scroll wheel or '1', '2', '3' buttons.
+Highlighted slot is currently selected.
+5. Pick up items - Items can be picked up with 'F' button when player stands on the item.
-4. Fire away!: Click the left mouse button to shoot fireballs.
+6. Fire away! - Click the left mouse button when an item is selected and then you can shoot spells.
+7. Drop items - Items can be dropped with 'R' button when item is in the currently selected slot.